AlexChaplinBraz/genrepass-cli/README.md

 Accepts UTF-8 characters, but translates them to ASCII for use in the password.
 So if a word in another language is encountered, it will be transformed into a kind of phonetic spelling in ASCII, and if an emoji is encountered, it will be translated into its meaning, for example, :D would become 'grinning'.

-## Changelog

-### Version 1.1.0 - 2020-10-19

-- Extracted a library from the binary code.
-- Let the library live at [genrepass](https://github.com/AlexChaplinBraz/genrepass).
-- Created [genrepass-cli](https://github.com/AlexChaplinBraz/genrepass-cli) to host the CLI.
-- Some user-facing improvements.
-    - Can now input more than one path as source for words.
-    - More precise errors and clearer arguments.
-    - Coloured help message.

-### Version 1.0.1 - 2020-10-13

-- Switched from clipboard-ext to copypasta-ext, adding support for Wayland clipboard [[PR1]](https://github.com/AlexChaplinBraz/genrepass/pull/1).

 ## Builds for other systems

 I'm sure this program can be compiled for other platforms like macOS, but I didn't do it because I don't have the capability to test them.
 If anyone is willing to help with that, I'd appreciate it.

 ## History

-This is a port of my own shell script [genrepass.sh](https://github.com/AlexChaplinBraz/genrepass.sh).
+This is a port of [my own shell script](https://github.com/AlexChaplinBraz/shell-scripts/tree/master/genrepass).
 I've written it as practice while learning Rust and ended up improving it in various aspects.

-It used to be hosted at [genrepass](https://github.com/AlexChaplinBraz/genrepass), but I've realised I could extract a library out of it so I did, and ended up improving it even more, writing a good documentation and a sensible API.
+It used to be hosted at [genrepass](https://github.com/AlexChaplinBraz/genrepass), but I've realised I could extract a library out of it, so I did, and ended up improving it even more, writing good documentation and a sensible API.

 To remove unnecessary dependencies from the library, the CLI part of the program was moved to [genrepass-cli](https://github.com/AlexChaplinBraz/genrepass-cli).

 ## Donate